 Sarum College hosts a variety of public events throughout the year, including lectures and conferences.

-The Sarum Lectures is an annual series of evening talks designed to make accessible to a wide audience the work of specialists in a variety of fields in the study of theology.
-They are organised in partnership with Salisbury Cathedral and generally form the basis of a book published subsequently by Darton, Longman & Todd.
+The Sarum Lectures was an annual series of evening talks designed to make accessible to a wide audience the work of specialists in a variety of fields in the study of theology.
+Organised in partnership with Salisbury Cathedral, they generally formed the basis of a book published subsequently by Darton, Longman & Todd.

 - 2017 – Jane Shaw: Origins of Modern Spirituality – The Forgotten Anglican Innovators

 - 2016 – Bishop Nicholas Holtam: Renewing Hope – Pray, Serve, Grow

 - 2015 – Magna Carta Lectures in association with Salisbury Cathedral